 NHS Choices is another good example of accessible information online.

-As well as saving the NHS an estimated £44 billion a year in avoidable GP appointments and A&E visits by redirecting queries to the website, research suggests that people using NHS Choices before going to see their GP felt more empowered and confident, and had increased knowledge about their health.
+So as well as saving the NHS an estimated £44 billion a year in avoidable GP appointments and A&E visits by redirecting queries to the website, research suggests that people using NHS Choices before going to see their GP feel more empowered and confident, and have increased knowledge about their health.

 Of course, it's sensible to point out there is a case for finding the balance between looking up health information online and knowing when it's time to go to the doctor or pharmacist, or phone NHS Direct.

 Often when we want to know something or we have a question about something, it's almost second nature to simply look it up online.

 Not having access to the Internet means we're much more reliant on other people for information.

 While that's not always a bad thing, it's empowering to be able to self educate and find things out for ourselves.

 When, in 2012, ILCUK published their Nudge or Compel report, using the English Longitudinal Survey of Ageing (ELSA), they looked into the correlation between Internet use and how in control people felt over various aspects of their lives.